Need Help? Give us a call.

 So, to get found on Yelp, here’s the checklist you need to follow.

-This is the most basic step towards winning the Yelp game—add your business to Yelp.
+This is the most basic step toward winning the Yelp game—add your business to Yelp.

 If you want to get found on Yelp for business owners, then you need to actually exist on Yelp for business owners.